Volker Heine: Biography

-Volker Heine was educated at Wanganui Collegiate School and the University of Otago (New Zealand).
-In 1954, he came to Cambridge (UK) on a Shell Post-Graduate Scholarship to do his Ph.D. in physics (1956) as student of Sir Nevill Mott.
+Born in Hamburg, Germany, Volker Heine was educated at Wanganui Collegiate School and the University of Otago (New Zealand).
+In 1954, he came to University of Cambridge on a Shell Post-Graduate Scholarship to do his Ph.D. in physics (1956) as student of Sir Nevill Mott.
 In the following years he obtained a Fellowship at Clare College and became part of the new theory group in the Cavendish Laboratory and apart from a post-doc year and several sabbaticals and summer visits in the US, he stayed in Cambridge for the remainder of his career.
 In 1976, Heine became a professor and took over as head of the theory group which was by then called "Theory of Condensed Matter".
 He held that position until his retirement in 1997.

 Volker Heine has been a very active figure in the international scientific community, shaping in particular the landscape of the field of atomistic computer simulations in Europe.
 He initiated and later led the Psi-k network, a worldwide network of researchers working on the advancement of first-principles computational materials science.
 Psi-k's mission is to develop fundamental theory, algorithms, and computer codes in order to understand, predict, and design materials properties and functions.
 Key activities of Psi-k are the organization of conferences, workshops, tutorials and training schools as well as the dissemination of scientific thinking in society.

 Volker Heine was elected Fellow of the Royal Society in 1974 and of the American Physical Society in 1987.
 He was awarded the Maxwell Medal and Prize in 1972, the Royal Medal of the Royal Society (London) in 1993, the Dirac Medal of the Institute of Physics in 1994, and the Max Born Prize in 2001.
 He has been visiting professor at several universities around the world and External Scientific Member of the Max Planck Institute for Solid State Research in Stuttgart.

+Heine is married to Daphne Heine with three children.